luoyuanlab/rna_velocity/README.md

 ## **System requirements**
 ### **OS Requirements**
-The package has been tested on the following systems:
+The codes have been tested on the following systems:
 * Linux: CentOS Linux 7 (Core)

 ### **Tools**